shuozhixu/FLAM2020-LSR/README.md

 # Local slip resistance

-Here, we calculate the local slip resistance (LSR) of edge and screw dislocations on {110}, {112}, and {123} planes in CrMoNbTa, CrNbTaW, and MoNbTaW.
+Here, we calculate the local slip resistance (LSR) of edge and screw dislocations on {110}, {112}, and {123} planes in CrMoNbTa, CrNbTaW, MoNbTaV, and MoNbTaW.
 LSR is just a name for the Peierls stress in HEAs.
-Since there are two types of dislocations, three types of planes, and three HEAs, you need to prepare 18 directories on your local computer and on Pod, respectively.
+Since there are two types of dislocations, three types of planes, and four HEAs, you need to prepare 24 directories on your local computer and on Pod, respectively.

 ## {110} LSR of the edge dislocation in CrMoNbTa